 - Apply ice or heat – Using ice or heat as your physical therapist recommends can help alleviate pain and inflammation.

 - Be patient – Remember that healing takes time.
-Giving your body the time it needs to recover and adapt to the new movements and exercises is crucial.
+It is crucial to give your body the time it needs to recover and adapt to the new movements and exercises.

 The Benefits of Physical Therapy